-1 Corinthians 15:57-58 But thanks be to God, which giveth us the victory through our Lord Jesus Christ.
-Therefore, my beloved brethren, be ye stedfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know that your labour is not in vain in the Lord.
+1 Corinthians 15:57-58 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
+Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.

 You see, there is always a way to thank God, even in the worst of circumstances.
 Where there’s a will, there’s a way.